 For all University-led activities where a speaker risk assessment is deemed necessary, as an activity owner, you are required to:

-where the risk is deemed low in light of the speaker risk assessment outcome, take full responsibility for the organisation, management and running of the activity in accordance with the University’s values, policies and legal obligations
+where the risk is deemed low in light of the Speaker Risk Assessment outcome, you are required to take full responsibility for the organisation, management and running of the activity in accordance with the University’s values, policies and legal obligations

-where the risk is deemed high and approved to proceed, take full responsibility for the organisation, management and running of the activity in accordance with the University’s values, policies and legal obligations, taking into account any conditions attached to the approval decision
+where the risk is deemed high and approved to proceed, you are required to take full responsibility for the organisation, management and running of the activity in accordance with the University’s values, policies and legal obligations, taking into account any conditions attached to the approval decision

-where the outcome of the risk assessment is unclear or borderline, refer the activity for a risk review
+where the outcome of the Speaker Risk Assessment is unclear or borderline, you must refer the activity for a risk review